 When you feel that familiar post-hike soreness, ingredients like menthol and camphor can be incredibly helpful.
 These natural compounds work as topical analgesics, creating cooling and warming sensations that help quiet discomfort in your muscles and joints.
 This sensation essentially gives your brain something else to focus on besides the ache.
 For really tough soreness, a powerful formula can make all the difference.
 Our Maximum Strength products combine 15% menthol and 11% camphor for deep, lasting relief.
 When paired with full-spectrum cannabinoids, which research suggests have their own therapeutic properties, these formulas offer comprehensive support for your recovery.

-Add Topical Treatments to Your Post-Activity Routine
+How to Add a Topical Balm to Your Recovery Routine

 Incorporating a topical treatment into your routine is easy.
 When you need fast relief, simply apply a pain-relieving balm to the affected area and gently massage it into the skin.
 You can target sore quads after a steep ascent, an aching back from carrying a pack, or stiff joints after a day on the mountain.
 For the best results, apply it right after your post-workout shower when your pores are open.
 Keeping a Roll-Up in your pack or car means you can address discomfort on the go, while larger Jars are perfect for a more thorough massage at home.